Mediterranean Diet an Eas way to Lose Weight

 - The benefits of the mediterranean diet are based on its excellent amount of healthy fats.
 These are just the mono-unsaturated fats that come from olive oil and fatty acids like Omega 6.

-- This excludes animal protein, as well as red meat.
+- This excludes animal protein, as well as lean meats.

 - This is the diet that is the richest in antioxidants: fruit, dried fruit, vegetables, and legumes.